Department of Neighborhood Service Reference Guide

 year.
 The license fee is $200 per year.

-MASSAGE ESTABLISHMENTS x-3538 (Chapter 75-21) All massage establishments are licensed and inspected annually for code compliance.
-The fee is $147 and the license period is March I through February 28.
-All complaints and requests for license information should be directed to 2863538.SERVICE REQUEST--Name, dress and phone number of the complainant as well as the address of the establishment in question and a description of the concerns.
-LICENSE INFORMATION-- Name, address and phone number of the person requesting the information.
+All massage establishments are licensed and inspected annually for code compliance.
+There is a license and the license period is March 1 through February 28.
+All complaints and requests for license information should be directed to (414) 286-3280.

 TIRES-WASTE TIRE GENERATORS & HAULERS